 Eye muscle surgery is being scheduled for you or your child.
 This type of surgery is elective.
-It is routinely performed on an outpatient basis unless there is a medical reason to keep the patient in the Hospital the night before or the night after surgery.
+It is routinely performed on an outpatient basis unless there is a medical reason to keep the patient in the hospital the night before or the night after surgery.

 Many insurance companies require a second surgical opinion, pre-admission authorization, or both.
 Please check your health insurance policy or contact your insurance company about such special requirements.
-If you do not meet these requirements, the insurance company may refuse to pay, or may pay a reduced amount for your surgery.
-In that case, you will be responsible for payment of all bills not covered by your insurance.
+If you do not meet these requirements, the insurance company may refuse to pay or may pay a reduced amount for your surgery.
+In that case, you will be responsible for the payment of all bills not covered by your insurance.
 It is your responsibility to contact your health insurance carrier regarding its policy concerning second surgical opinions and preauthorization.

 If a required pre-authorization number has not been obtained, the surgery will have to be canceled.

 Stop taking aspirin, aspirin-containing products, or ibuprofen (Motrin, Advil, Aleve, Nuprin, etc.) one week before surgery, unless you are taking the aspirin because of a high risk of having a stroke.
 Aspirin interferes with blood clotting and may cause bleeding during surgery.
 Tylenol (acetaminophen) may be taken as a replacement for aspirin if needed.
 If there are any questions about aspirin or other blood thinners, please discuss them with your surgeon and your family doctor.

 If there are any particular medical issues that may alter the risk of surgery, we may obtain a pre-operative medical consultation from the anesthesiologist, may ask you to be evaluated by your or your child’s primary care physician.